FedericoCGI/Solar-System-Voyager-in-OpenGL-and-C-/README.md

 # Solar Systemm Voyager in OpenGL and C++

 'Solar System Voyager' is a computer graphics project that simulates a spacecraft exploring the Solar System.
 This project developed in C++ with OpenGL, incorporating a variety of custom classes and libraries to manage different aspects of the 3D environment.
+This work was created as part of the 'Programming in C++ and Rendering Engines' course at the University of Roma Tor Vergata.

 ![Solar System Voyager Intro](https://github.com/FedericoCGI/Solar-System-Voyager-in-OpenGL-and-Cpp/blob/main/images/solarsystemintro.png)         ![Solar System Voyager Preview](https://github.com/FedericoCGI/Solar-System-Voyager-in-OpenGL-and-Cpp/blob/main/images/solarsystempreview.png)